harisol/goodie_restaurant/README.md

 Simple Restaurant web application.
 This repository consists
 - Client: React Application that is bootstrapped with create-react-app template<br/>
 - Server: Node.js server using Express.js, PostgreSQL, Sequelize ORM, JSON Web Tokens

-## Install Client

-Go to `client` directory then run `npm install`
+Sucsessfully tested with Node.js v16.13.1

 ## Install Server
 - go to `api` directory
 - copy file `env.example` to `.env`
 - fill your configuration in file `.env`
+- run `npm install`
+- run `npm run migrate` to import database schema
-- then run: `npm install`, `npm run migrate`, `npm run seed`
+- run `npm run seed` to insert sample data to database

+## Install Client

+- Go to `client` directory then run `npm install`
+- Set `proxy` in file `client/package.json` with your Server host to avoid CORS error when connecting your Server and Client.
+This `proxy` only has effect in development.
+In production, you must set `baseUrl` in `{project_root}/client/src/services/index.js`

 ## Running Client